List of Duck Dodgers characters: I.Q. Hi

 Later episodes also show that I.Q.
 Hi owns an old castle inherited from his ancestors (which is later destroyed by Dodgers), enjoys lattes, fishing, and despite their rivalries, appears to be on friendly terms with Queen Tyr'ahnee.
 He also has a brother named Psy Q. Hi, who is a psychiatrist.

-Dr. I.Q.
-Hi may be loosely based on the character of Dr. Huer in the Buck Rogers comic strip that Dodgers parodies.
-Hi's physical appearance mimics that of Larry Fine.

-In addition to the Duck Dodgers series, I.Q.
-Hi also made a guest cameo on Tiny Toon Adventures in the segment "Duck Dodgers, Jr.", featured in the episode "The Return to the Acme Acres Zone".
-Here, he briefs Dodgers and Plucky Duck (appearing as Dodgers' sidekick) on the matter transmogrifier that Marvin is using to suck up the universe; he is then sucked up himself by the transmogrifier.
-In this cameo, I.Q.
-Hi's appearance, voiced by Jeff Bergman, was closer to that of the original cartoons.

-Dr. I.Q.
-Hi also appeared in the Super Nintendo Entertainment System title Daffy Duck: The Marvin Missions in which he appeared briefly in some in-between stage newspaper headline photos and (possibly) briefs Dodgers on his mission before each stage.
-He later appears as a boss, brainwashed by Marvin the Martian and strapped into a large war machine on the third planet's final area.
-The newspaper headline after the battle depicts I.Q.
-Hi (still under the effects of being brainwashed) being recruited as Dodgers' new cadet.

 Captain Star Johnson

 Captain Star Johnson is a member of the Space Protectorate who serves as a rival to Duck Dodgers.

-Johnson is a rival captain of Dodger's in the Galactic Protectorate.
-Johnson has a University education and played collegiate rocketball.
-His personality is like that of Flash Gordon.
 Johnson once took Dodgers to court over Dodger's incompetence.
 Since then, Johnson has been involved in freeing Mars from the military coup by General Z9 and searching for gangsters when Dodgers went missing for a brief period of time.

 Captain Long

-Captain Long is a member of the Galactic Protectorate.
-He appeared in "The Fudd" where he was one of the victims of the Mother Fudd.
-He was voiced by Michael Dorn.
+Captain Long (voiced by Michael Dorn) is a member of the Galactic Protectorate.
+He appeared in "The Fudd", where he was one of the victims of the Mother Fudd.

 Captain Dallas Rodman

-Captain Dallas Rodman is a member of the Galactic Protectorate.
-Rodman appeared in only one episode, "The Best of Captains, The Worst of Captains" where he was nominated for Captain of the Year at the Galactic Protectorate's Captainee Awards.
-He closely resembled Buzz Lightyear.
-Rodman was voiced by Frank Welker.
+Captain Dallas Rodman (voiced by Frank Welker) is a member of the Galactic Protectorate.
+Rodman solely appears in the episode "The Best of Captains, The Worst of Captains", where he is nominated for Captain of the Year at the Galactic Protectorate's Captainee Awards.

 Captain Aurora Soleil

-Captain Aurora Soleil served as a lieutenant in the Galactic Protectorate.
+Captain Aurora Soleil is a lieutenant in the Galactic Protectorate.
 At the Captainee Awards, Duck Dodgers and Star Johnson competed for her attention.
-At the awards, she was promoted to Captain for her heroic actions.
-Cadet voted for her in the "Captain of the Year" category.
-Soleil is based on Wilma Deering.
+At the awards, Soleil is promoted to Captain for her heroic actions.